 - marker lids

 Once we’d collected lots of goodies, I set each child up with a bowl of coloured items and a clean, empty plastic bottle.

-Dropping the items in the bottle is great for fine motor development, and lots of fun of course (they probably poured the items out and dropped them back in 3 or 4 times before I had to convince them that they were ready to move on to the next step).
+Dropping the items in the bottle is great for fine motor development, and lots of fun of course.

 Our bottles are outside for play, but if you’re going to keep yours inside, a little hot glue around the inside of the lid, before you put the cap on, isn’t a bad idea.

 I love how they reflect the sunlight.

-We have ours set up on a table in the backyard, and they look so colourful and cheery.
+We have our sensory bottles set up on a table in the backyard, and they look so colourful and cheery.

 The hooligans have fun tipping the bottles upside down to watch which items float to the top, and which ones sink to the bottom.

-And of course, it’s fun trying to find and identify all of the objects inside of our colourful I Spy Bottles.
+And of course, it’s fun playing I Spy as we try to find and identify all of the objects inside of our colourful sensory bottles.